Stay flexible with a Libor Mortgage

 A Libor Mortgage is a mortgage with a fixed term and a variable interest rate which that tracks the benchmark Libor rate (London Interbank Offered Rate).
 If you‘ are able to tolerate short-term interest rate fluctuations, you can benefit from attractive interest rates with athe UBS Libor Mortgage.

-- Interest rates are lower than longer-term loan rates in a normal interest rate environment.
+- Interest rates are lower than longer-term mortgage rates in a normal interest rate environment

 |Interest rate risk||Interest rates may fluctuate during the term of the mortgage|